onap/integration-simulators-nf-simulator-ves-client/README.md

 ```

 ### Logging
-Every start of simulator will generate new logs that can be found in docker pnf-simualtor container under path:
+Every start of simulator will generate new logs that can be found in docker ves-client container under path:
 /var/log/ONAP/pnfsimulator/pnfsimulator_output.log

 ### Swagger